-Welcome to our Site -

 University of British Columbia

 President, Dr. E. Murakami Centre for

 Information request to government by a long-time Lyme

-sufferer, received some well-deserved major coverage in
+sufferer, received some well-deserved major coverage in the

-was particularly encouraged by three of the eight
+particularly encouraged by three of the eight

-recommendations put forward in this report as follows:
+recommendations put forward in this report as

-each patient with their physician in determining the
+for each patient with their physician in determining the

 patient?s management of Lyme disease or other related